Exciton

+Occurrences

 Excitons are often treated in two limiting cases, namely small-radius excitons, named Frenkel exciton, and large-radius excitons, often called Wannier-Mott excitons.

 A Frenkel exciton occurs when the distance between electron and hole is restricted to one or only a few nearest neighbour unit cells.
-Frenkel excitons typically occur in insulators and organic semiconductors with relatively narrow allowed energy bands and accordingly, rather heavy Effective mass.
+Frenkel excitons typically occur in insulators and organic semiconductors with relatively narrow allowed energy bands and accordingly, rather heavy effective mass.

 In the case of Wannier-Mott excitons, the relative motion of electron and hole in the crystal covers many unit cells.
 Wannier-Mott excitons are considered as hydrogen-like quasiparticles.
 The wavefunction of the bound state then is said to be hydrogenic, resulting in a series of energy states in analogy to a hydrogen atom.
 Compared to a hydrogen atom, the exciton binding energy in a crystal is much smaller and the exciton's size (radius) is much larger.
-This is mainly because of two effects: (a) Coulomb forces are screened in a crystal, which is expressed as a relative permittivity ε_{r} significantly larger than 1 and (b) the Effective mass of the electron and hole in a crystal are typically smaller compared to that of free electrons.
-Wannier-Mott excitons with binding energies ranging from a few to hundreds of meV, depending on the crystal, occur in many semiconductors including Cu_{2} O, GaAs, other III-V and II-VI semiconductors, transition metal dichalcogenides such as MoS_{2}.
+This is mainly because of two effects: (a) Coulomb forces are screened in a crystal, which is expressed as a relative permittivity ε_{r} significantly larger than 1 and (b) the effective mass of the electron and hole in a crystal are typically smaller compared to that of free electrons.
+Wannier-Mott excitons with binding energies ranging from a few to hundreds of meV, depending on the crystal, occur in many semiconductors including Cu_{2}O, GaAs, other III-V and II-VI semiconductors, transition metal dichalcogenides such as MoS_{2}.

 Excitons give rise to spectrally narrow lines in optical absorption, reflection, transmission and luminescence spectra with the energies below the free-particle band gap of an insulator or a semiconductor.
 Exciton binding energy and radius can be extracted from optical absorption measurements in applied magnetic fields.

 The exciton as a quasiparticle is characterized by the momentum (or wavevector K) describing free propagation of the electron-hole pair as a composite particle in the crystalline lattice in agreement with the Bloch theorem.
 The exciton energy depends on K and is typically parabolic for the wavevectors much smaller than the reciprocal lattice vector of the host lattice.
 The exciton energy also depends on the respective orientation of the electron and hole spins, whether they are parallel or anti-parallel.
 The spins are coupled by the exchange interaction, giving rise to exciton energy fine structure.

 In metals and highly doped semiconductors a concept of the Gerald Mahan exciton is invoked where the hole in a valence band is correlated with the Fermi sea of conduction electrons.
 In that case no bound state in a strict sense is formed, but the Coulomb interaction leads to a significant enhancement of absorption in the vicinity of the fundamental absorption edge also known as the Mahan or Fermi-edge singularity.